Yelp/pidtree-bcc/ABOUT.md

 filtering packets.
 As the name does not suggest, Linux uses it for in-kernel tracing.

-The eBPF virtual machine places certain restrictions on the type of program it can run - most notably that backward JMP instructions are not allowed, preventing loops and thus preventing kernel deadlocks.
+The eBPF virtual machine places certain restrictions on the type of program it can run - most notably that loops are not allowed, to prevent kernel deadlocks.
 As such, external C functions from included libraries are not allowed, but header files can be included which is helpful for using defined data structures and macros.

 ## What does pidtree-bcc use this for?
 `pidtree-bcc` templates out C programs that are compiled at runtime by LLVM into